amiecanales/Team1/story.md

-Once upon a time in a software company, there was a lonely programmer.
-ASDFJKL
+once upon a time  in a software company, there was a lonely programmer. the quick brown fox jumps over the lazy dog.